Fast degree-preserving rewiring of complex networks: Results

 \subsubsection{Real-world networks}

-An overview of datasets considered, is given in Table~ \ref{tab:datasets}.
+An overview of datasets considered is given in Table~ \ref{tab:datasets}.
 The first network we test the algorithm on is the airport network which has $N = 2,179$ nodes and $L = 31,326$ edges.~In this network nodes represent airports and edges represent flights between airports.
-Figure~\ref{fig:airportresults} shows the performance of both the FTL rewiring algorithm and the original described by Van Meighem \textit{et al.}~in~\cite{van2010influence}.
+In Figure~\ref{fig:airportresults} we show the performance of both the FTL rewiring algorithm and the original described by Van Meighem \textit{et al.}~in~\cite{van2010influence}.
 Performance here is measured in terms of the distance between the current assortativity of the graph ($r_c$) and the assortativity that we are trying to reach ($r_t$).
 As such, the faster each curve goes to zero, the better.
-Shown in red in each panel is the best performing sample size for our algorithm for each target.
+The red curve in each panel is the best performing sample size for our algorithm for each target.

-Note that the initial assortativity of the graph is approximately -0.05.
+Note that the initial assortativity of the graph is approximately $-0.05$.
 As such, moving from left to right across the Figure, the initial distance between $r_c$ and $r_t$ increases.
 As we can see, the FTL algorithm requires several orders of magnitude less time and fewer iterations to achieve the same result as the original.

-Next we look at the US power-grid network.
-This network has $N = 4,941$ nodes and $L = 6,594$ edges, and an initial assortativity value of approximately 0.05.
-Nodes represent transformers and power substations and edges represent connections between them.
-In the same fashion as for the airport network, the results are shown in Figure~\ref{fig:powergridresults}.
-There a few notable differences between these results and those from the airport network.

-The first difference with this dataset is that regardless of the target assortativity we are attempting to achieve, the best performance is given by the FTL rewiring algorithm with a choice of $m=50$.
-We also note that despite the dramatic reduction in the number of iterations taken to reach these target values, the reduction in the time taken is comparatively small.
-The reasons for these two results are that the US power-grid network is far less dense than the airport network, and that the absolute number of edges in the network is much smaller.
-We will explain both of these observations later in Section~\ref{section:mandr}.

-The last empirical network we look at is a subset of the Facebook user network.
-This network has $N = 4,039$ nodes and $L = 88,234$ edges.
-The results here are largely the same as those for the airport network.
-As we can see the new algorithm with a sample size of $m = 20$ performs best across the board.
-Only two target assortativity values were chosen here due to the small distance between the initial assortativity and the maximum observed assortativity for the graph, as well as the significant time taken for the original algorithm to reach this target of 0.2.